victronenergy/dynamic-ess/README.md

 Make sure that you set your sites position correctly in VRM, as that is used for determining the predicted solar forecast.
 This can be set under _Settings -> Set location_ in VRM for your site.

-## Importing the _fetch-dynamic-ess_ example
+## Importing the _fetch-dynamic-ess_ flow

-Import the [_fetch-dynamic-ess_ example](https://github.com/victronenergy/dynamic-ess/blob/main/examples/fetch-dynamic-ess.json) (ctrl-i).
+Import the [_fetch-dynamic-ess_ flow](https://github.com/victronenergy/dynamic-ess/blob/main/examples/fetch-dynamic-ess.json) (ctrl-i).
 Once imported, double-click the _Dynamic ESS VRM_ node and fill out all required fields.

 ![Screen recording: import fetch-dynamic-ess](https://raw.githubusercontent.com/victronenergy/dynamic-ess/main/doc/img/import-fetch-dynamic-ess.gif)